lalabuy948/blog/content/posts/hashicorp-vault-as-environment-manager/index.md

 ## #2 Add secrets (json files)

 In my case I created development, staging and production.
-This files will store actual jey value pairs, which in our case dot environment pairs.
+This files will store actual key value pairs, which in our case dot environment pairs.

 ![Create new secret engine](/img/hashicorp-vault-as-environment-manager/vault-screenshot-1.png)